• About Click&Boat

 1. It’s Home to the World’s Oldest Cathedral

 Split has the privilege of hosting the world’s oldest Cathedral.
 Built in the 7th century AD on the remains of the Mausoleum of Diocletian, the Cathedral of Saint Domnius is the oldest Catholic cathedral loyal to its original use without any major changes in its architecture.
-Beat that Aachen Cathedral…
+Beats that Aachen Cathedral…

 2. A Boat Rental in Split Can Take You to Pula